Amazon Redshift will no longer support the creation of new Python UDFs starting November 1, 2025.

 Authentication with identities

 Authentication is how you sign in to Amazon using your identity credentials.
-You must be authenticated (signed in to Amazon) as the Amazon Web Services account root user, as an IAM user, or by assuming an IAM role.
+You must be authenticated as the Amazon Web Services account root user, an IAM user, or by assuming an IAM role.

 Amazon Web Services account root user

-When you create an Amazon Web Services account, you begin with one sign-in identity that has complete access to all Amazon Web Services services and resources in the account.
-This identity is called the Amazon Web Services account root user and is accessed by signing in with the email address and password that you used to create the account.
-We strongly recommend that you don't use the root user for your everyday tasks.
-Safeguard your root user credentials and use them to perform the tasks that only the root user can perform.
-For the complete list of tasks that require you to sign in as the root user, see Tasks that require root user credentials in the IAM User Guide.
+When you create an Amazon Web Services account, you begin with one sign-in identity called the Amazon Web Services account root user that has complete access to all Amazon Web Services services and resources.
+We strongly recommend that you don't use the root user for everyday tasks.
+For tasks that require root user credentials, see Tasks that require root user credentials in the IAM User Guide.

 IAM users and groups